qorix-group/inc_orchestrator/README.md

 ## Cargo-based operations

-Please use Bazel whenever possible.
+Please use **Bazel** whenever possible.
+However for easy development we provide a build based on **Cargo**

 ### Build with Cargo

 It's recommended to use `cargo xtask`.
-It has the advantage of using separate build directories for each task.
+It has the advantage of using separate build directories for each task causing no need to rebuild from scratch for different types of checks

 Build using `xtask` - debug and release: